Posterrama/posterrama/README.md

 Imagine walking into a movie theater and seeing those beautiful, professional movie posters displayed everywhere.
 Now imagine having that same cinematic experience in your home, automatically showcasing **your** favorite movies and shows!

-### 🎯 Perfect For:
+### Perfect For:
-- **📺 TV Screensavers** - Transform your TV into a cinema display when not in use
+- **TV Screensavers** - Transform your TV into a cinema display when not in use
-- **🖼️ Wall-Mounted Tablets** - Create permanent digital movie posters for any room
+- **Wall-Mounted Tablets** - Create permanent digital movie posters for any room
-- **🏠 Home Theater Lobbies** - Professional cinema experience in your own space
+- **Home Theater Lobbies** - Professional cinema experience in your own space
-- **🎮 Media Room Displays** - Show off your collection in style
+- **Media Room Displays** - Show off your collection in style

-### 🎨 Visual Magic
+### Visual Magic
-- **🎬 Cinema-Quality Backgrounds** - High-resolution movie artwork with smooth Ken Burns effects
+- **Cinema-Quality Backgrounds** - High-resolution movie artwork with smooth Ken Burns effects
-- **🏆 Movie Logos & Ratings** - Clean ClearLogo integration with Rotten Tomatoes scores
+- **Movie Logos & Ratings** - Clean ClearLogo integration with Rotten Tomatoes scores
-- **⏰ Smart Widgets** - Customizable clock and information overlays
+- **Smart Widgets** - Customizable clock and information overlays
-- **📱 Responsive Design** - Looks amazing on any screen size
+- **Responsive Design** - Looks amazing on any screen size

 ![Screenshot of admin](./screenshots/admin.png)

-## � Cool Features That Make It Awesome
+## ✨ Cool Features That Make It Awesome

 ### 🎭 Media Server Magic
 Connect to your **Plex**, **Jellyfin**, or **Emby** server and watch as Posterrama automatically: